In this section

 In our organisation, the only bonuses that are awarded are to medical and dental staff through the Clinical Excellence Awards.

-The Trust’s gender pay information is published on the Government website, you can view it here.
+- View the Trust's gender pay information for 2020/21 reporting published on the Government website

-We have also produced a short report summarising our data, which you can view here.
+- We have produced a short report summarising our gender pay data - snapshot date 2020

 - View the Trust’s gender pay information for 2019/20 reporting published on the Government website

 - View a short report summarising our gender pay data - snapshot date 2019

 - View our previous summary of gender pay gap report (snapshot date 2018)